 - Try another facet joint

-- Try an alternative spine injection, such as a medial branch block
+- Try a different spine injection, such as a medial branch block

 How Long Will It Take?